Favourited 238 times

 We enjoy hosting couples because, although we will be working alongside our guests much of the time, when this is impossible due to other work constraints, we have found that couples are better able to continue without us.
 We are looking for people who are practical and who don’t mind animals as we have two small, very friendly, dogs, plus two cats in addition to the bees and chickens.

-A ground floor bedroom with en suite bathroom.
-Kitchen, lounge, pool and garden facilities to be shared with us.
+A ground floor double bedroom with en suite bathroom.
+Terraces, kitchen, lounge, pool and garden facilities to be shared with us.

 Limited internet access

 We are smokers

 Can host families